All the research before writing an Amazon listing is the hard part, right?

 Check this out:

 See how many times they use the word blanket?
 It’s because they want to rank for ALL those individual keywords: yoga blanket, Mexican blanket, falsa blanket and so on.
+This is called keyword stuffing.
 The verdict?
 Horrible.

 Not only does this put me off as a customer, it just feels yucky.
 They’re just targeting everyone they can.
 There’s no flow, nothing to describe the blanket, and it’s not easy to read.

 One of the things about using Amazon listing keywords is to use them subtly without anyone noticing.
 Sentences and points should flow easily and be easy to read.
-They should talk to the customer.
+You should be talking to the customer.

 What is the use in me reading the word blanket in a bunch of different keyword phrases?
 At least try to put some benefits or features in there!